It’s been a tough decade for journalists.

 Others argue that you can create a wall between your reporting and your brand work.

 “I’m aware of the potential ethical problems and quandaries, but I do my best to steer clear of them,” journalist Matt Villano told Contently.net in 2018.
 “I only take content marketing and/or sponsored content gigs from companies I don’t generally cover.
 If the companies operate in the same industry I write about, I’m open with editors on both sides of the fence about what they can and cannot expect from me.

 “Be honest, be scrupulous, and be open, and your integrity will be evident.”

-Bottom line: branded content is an opportunity to grow and evolve with the times, and it doesn’t have to be incompatible with your work or identity as a journalist.
-In fact, branded content is moving closer to filling the role of business journalism for industries and companies that otherwise don’t receive media coverage – sometimes because the reporter positions that covered them have been eliminated by news outlets.
+Bottom line: branded content is an opportunity to grow and evolve with the times, and it doesn’t have to be incompatible with your work or identity as a journalist to become a professional writer.
+In fact, branded content is moving closer to filling the role of business journalism for industries and companies that otherwise don’t receive media coverage — sometimes because the reporter positions that covered them have been eliminated by news outlets.

 So, rather than roll your eyes at the notion of branded content or denigrate it as “not real journalism,” maybe it’s time to consider how you could contribute to, and feel fulfilled by, the ever-converging — and increasingly valued — world of brand journalism.